Building our Future Together - Development Code Update

 Stop destroying Bozeman in the name of unattainable "affordable housing"

-by RP, 7 months ago
+by RP, about 1 year ago

 Writing as a frustrated Bozeman resident of 19+ years.
 The Bozeman City Commission seems to have completely sold out its long time residents to Developers and outside demand to destroy our farmlands and neighborhoods - in the name of “affordable housing” - which will NEVER come to fruition.